Skip to main content

 How It Works

 A caller claims to be a Maryland police officer, sheriff's deputy, or FBI agent.
-They tell you there is a warrant for your arrest, that you missed jury duty, or that your Social Security number is tied to a crime.
-They demand immediate payment by gift card, wire transfer, or cryptocurrency to "clear it up."
+The caller tells you a warrant exists for your arrest, that you missed jury duty, or that your Social Security number connects to a crime.
+The caller demands immediate payment by gift card, wire transfer, or cryptocurrency to "clear it up."
 A Montgomery County woman lost $10,000 this way in a single five-hour phone call.

 What To Do

 • Hang up immediately.
-Real police will never call you about a warrant.
+Real police never call you about a warrant.

 • Call your local police department directly using a number you look up yourself.